jeevanelton/Jsyslog/README.md

 2. Browse to <http://localhost:3000> to access the web UI.
 Send syslog messages to port `514` (UDP or TCP).

+If you provide `HTTPS_KEY` and `HTTPS_CERT` environment variables pointing to a TLS key and certificate, the web interface will be served over HTTPS.

 Configuration options such as log retention and forwarding are defined in `backend/config.json`.
 To customise them when using Docker, provide your own version of this file as a volume mount.

+Multiple forwarding targets can be configured and TLS is supported by setting `protocol: "tls"` for a target.

 ## Manual installation